-The festivities start the week beforehand with a full programme of sporting, cultural and children’s events.
-A highlight includes the floats on the Sunday night, which are themed and great fun.
+The festivities for each Fiesta usually start the week beforehand with a full programme of sporting, cultural and children’s events.
+In Alaior, highlight includes the floats on the Sunday evening, which are themed and great fun.

-A good fiesta for ‘beginners’ as it is small with everything is compacted into a few streets streets, so it’s easy to negotiate and not so daunting.
+A good fiesta for ‘beginners’ is Sant Climent, as it is small with everything is compacted into a few streets streets, so it’s easy to negotiate and not so daunting.
 A great way for young children to experience what fiestas are all about.

 Menorca’s Fiesta Jaleo: Not For The Faint Hearted!